aleclamson/GridWorld/answers.md

 	it will only move at one space at a time the set color method
 	the bug is just spinning under the rock
+	0    north
+	45   northeast
+	90   east
+	135  southeast
+	180  south
+	225  southwest
+	270  west
+	315  northwest
+	360  north
+	if you try to move it outside the gird it throws many errors set color changes the color
+	the bug is gone.

+part two